ajvillegas/easy-widget-columns/README.txt

 /**
  * Filter for predefining EWC Widget Row classes.
  *
  * @param  array An empty array.
  * @return array An array containing new values.
  */
 function myprefix_preset_classes( $classes ) {

     $classes = array(
         'hero',
         'parallax',
         'slider',
         'content',
     );

     return $classes;

 }`

-**ewc_advanced_options**
+**4. ewc_advanced_options**

 This filter allows you to remove specific or all advanced options from the 'Widget Row' widget.
 This can be useful for limiting design functionality on a client website ([decisions, not options](https://wordpress.org/about/philosophy/#decisions)).

 The following example demonstrates how to completely remove all advanced options.

-`// Remove all advanced options from the Widget Row widget add_filter( 'ewc_advanced_options', '__return_false' );`
+`// Remove all advanced options from the Widget Row widget. add_filter( 'ewc_advanced_options', '__return_false' );`

 The example below demonstrates how to disable or enable specific advanced options.
 The `display` parameter toggles the advanced option and the `active` parameter determines if the panel will display open (1) or closed (0) when the Widget Row widget is first added into a widget area.

 `add_filter( 'ewc_advanced_options', 'myprefix_display_advanced_options' );
 /**
  * Filter to remove specific advanced options from the Widget Row widget.
  *
  * @param  array An array containing default values.
  * @return array An array containing new values.
  */
 function myprefix_display_advanced_options( $display ) {

     $display = array(
         'ewc_background' => array(
             'display' => true,